reduxjs/redux-devtools/packages/map2tree/README.md

   someMap,
   (options = {
     key: 'state', // the name you want for as the root node of the output tree
-    pushMethod: 'push' // use 'unshift' to change the order children nodes are added })
+    pushMethod: 'push', // use 'unshift' to change the order children nodes are added })
 );
 ```